-- 1) All cowling and engine graphics and colors shall be the same as OEM for product identity and may either be OEM or aftermarket. - 2) SST 120 class can change engine wiring to allow 24-volt starting system. - 3) The SST 120 class gear cases may have their outside surfaces refinished; however, they must meet the requirements of OPC Engine Specification sheets and the original design.
+- 1) All cowling and engine graphics and colors shall be the same as OEM for product identity and may either be OEM or aftermarket. - 2) SST 120 class can change engine wiring to allow 24-volt starting system.

+- 3) The SST 120 class gear cases may have their outside surfaces refinished; however, they must meet the requirements of OPC Engine Specification sheets and the original design.
 The outside surfaces of the gearcases may be either painted or unpainted.
 If painted, the color of the paint must be the same as the original factory motor color.
-If the gearcases are unpainted, any surface finish is acceptable. - 4) In SST 120 it is permissible to remove, or render inoperable, the engine primer system and plug all primer related holes in the fuel system opened by removing the primer. - 5) SST 120 engines may have a substitution of a maximum of 6 sleeves of any manufacturer with original porting specifications and the same material will be allowed for repair of damaged cylinders. - 6) SST 120 reeds may be of any material or design.

-- 7) SST 120 cylinder block exhaust port outlet openings may be re-machined to the maximum dimensions shown in the OPC Specification Sheet.
+If the gearcases are unpainted, any surface finish is acceptable. - 4) In SST 120 it is permissible to remove, or render inoperable, the engine primer system and plug all primer related holes in the fuel system opened by removing the primer. - 5) SST 120 engines may have a substitution of a maximum of 6 sleeves of any manufacturer with original porting specifications and the same material will be allowed for repair of damaged cylinders. - 6) SST 120 reeds may be of any material or design. - 7) SST 120 cylinder block exhaust port outlet openings may be re-machined to the maximum dimensions shown in the OPC Specification Sheet.
 Only machined openings are acceptable, machined in the same manner as originally done with no grinding or blending of any sharp edges. - 8) SST 120 cylinder head combustion chamber pockets may have surface refinished.
 The cylinder head measurements must be within specified dimensions.
-No welding or repairs in the combustion chamber surfaces will be permitted. - 9) The Mercury-produced bolt-on plate muffler is an optional part for the SST 120 class.
-Note that this part fits only the studs-down SST 120 engine.

-9) Any unmodified OEM Mercury production crankshaft is allowed, except for a Mercury crankshaft with heavy metal welded into it (no late model race cranks).

-10) 2.0 Liter Mercury blocks with off-liner head bolts are legal if all SST 120 specifications and port templates are maintained.
+No welding or repairs in the combustion chamber surfaces will be permitted.
+See #11 below - 9) Any unmodified OEM Mercury production crankshaft is allowed, except for a Mercury crankshaft with heavy metal welded into it (no late model race cranks). - 10) 2.0 Liter Mercury blocks with off-liner head bolts are legal if all SST 120 specifications and port templates are maintained.
 Black-painted fishing blocks are legal as long as all SST 120 specifications are met.

-11) Cylinder head combustion chamber may have the surface refinished.
+Blocks fitted with compression relief must be raced unaltered or fitted with a sleeve to eliminate compression relief. - 11) Cylinder head combustion chamber may have the surface refinished.
 The cylinder head measurements must be within the specified dimensions.
-Any cylinder head that meets the dimensional specifications are legal.

-12) Any bottom-guided OEM Mercury connecting rods are allowed but must comply with the rod length of 5.500 inches (+/- .006).
-The weight minimum is 1.7 pounds including the piston, rings, rod, wrist pin, spacers, and bearings.

-13) Pistons as listed in the chart are legal.
-Pistons must be run as supplied with two (2) rings, no grinding, or modifying.
+Any cylinder head that meets the dimensional specifications are legal. - 12) Any bottom-guided OEM Mercury connecting rods are allowed but must comply with the rod length of 5.500 inches (+/- .006).
+The weight minimum is 1.7 pounds including the piston, rings, rod, wrist pin, spacers, and bearings. - 13) Pistons as listed in the below chart are legal.
+Pistons must be run as supplied with two (2) rings, no grinding or modifying.

+Pro

+Mercury Marine Wiseco

+STD Bore Port 765-840432A3 8000PV 3108PS

+765-

+STD Bore Starboard 840431A3 8000SV 3108SS

+765-

+0.015 Port 840488A2 8015PV NA

+765-

+0.015 Starboard 840487A2 8015SV NA

+765-

+0.030 Port 840490A2 8030PV 3108P3

+765-

+0.030 Starboard 840489A2 8030SV 3108S3

+0.040 Port N/A N/A 3108P4

+0.040 Starboard N/A N/A 3108S4

+14) It is permissible but not mandatory to grind intake ports in a non-sleeved cylinder.
+The measurements must remain in compliance with the specifications and provided that the back wall liner is not altered.

+- 15) Power Performance Intake plates are a legal replacement for the OEM intake, Any color is permissible. - 16) May use CDI Ignition Coil # 1184-OCI.

-4. FORMULA CLASSES
+C. FORMULA CLASSES